 Can I take painkillers before or after a COVID-19 vaccine?

-Don’t take them before a shot to try to prevent symptoms, but if your doctor agrees, it’s OK to use them afterward if needed.
+It’s best to avoid them, unless you routinely take them for a medical condition.
+Although the evidence is limited, some painkillers might interfere with the very thing the vaccine is trying to do: generate a strong immune system response.

-The concern about painkillers is that they might curb the very immune system response that a vaccine aims to spur.
-Vaccines work by tricking the body into thinking it has a virus and mounting a defense against it.
-That may cause temporary arm soreness, fever, muscle aches or other symptoms of inflammation — signs the vaccine is doing its job.
+Vaccines work by tricking the body into thinking it has a virus and mounting a defence against it.
+That may cause arm soreness, fever, headache, muscle aches or other temporary symptoms of inflammation that can be part of that reaction.

+“These symptoms mean your immune system is revving up and the vaccine is working,” Dr Rochelle Walensky, director of the US Centers for Disease Control and Prevention, said in a recent news briefing.

-Some research suggests that certain painkillers including ibuprofen (Advil, Motrin and other brands) might diminish the immune system’s response.
-A study on mice suggests these drugs might lower production of antibodies, which block the virus from infecting cells.
+Certain painkillers that target inflammation, including ibuprofen (Advil, Motrin and other brands) might curb the immune response.
+A study on mice in the Journal of Virology found these drugs might lower production of antibodies — helpful substances that block the virus from infecting cells.

-Other research has found that painkillers might dampen the response to some childhood vaccines, so many paediatricians recommend that parents avoid giving children the medicines before a shot and only if needed afterward, said Dr William Schaffner, an infectious disease expert at Vanderbilt University.

-The US Centers for Disease Control and Prevention recently updated its guidance to recommend against painkillers before a COVID-19 shot.
-It says they can be taken afterward for symptoms if you have no other medical conditions precluding their use, but to talk to your doctor.

 If you’re already taking one of those medications for a health condition, you should not stop before you get the vaccine — at least not without asking your doctor, said Jonathan Watanabe, a pharmacist at the University of California, Irvine.